* Copper recovers after sliding 2 pct on Friday

-LONDON, Oct 30 (Reuters) - Copper prices rose on Monday, pulling away from the previous session's two-week low as a retreat in the dollar tempted buyers back into the metal.
+LONDON, Oct 30 (Reuters) - Thje price of copper rose on Monday, pulling away from the previous session's two-week low as a retreat in the dollar after its biggest one-week gain this year tempted buyers back to the metal.

 Copper, chiefly used in construction, slid more than 2 percent on Friday to a low of $6,782.50, its weakest since Oct.
 11.

 "A large part of the move last week was due to strength in the dollar," ING analyst Warren Patterson said.
 "Now we're seeing a correction.
 The dollar is weaker, and you can see across the base metals complex that it's a little bit firmer today."